-6.0408 Regional Travel Coordination Cooperation
+6.10 Regional Travel Coordination

 Local transportation and land use decisions have regional transportation impacts.
-The city and county will work to develop regional consensus for multimodal improvements to regional corridors through working with the Colorado Department of Transportation and the Transportation, the Regional Transportation District (RTD), US 36 Mayors and Commissioners Coalition and other providers to develop high quality, high frequency regional transportation options, including improvements identified in the Northwest Area Mobility Study (NAMS), FasTracks arterial bus rapid transit (BRT) service and commuter bikeways between the communities.
+The city and county will work to develop regional consensus for multimodal improvements to regional corridors through working with the Colorado Department of Transportation, the Regional Transportation District (RTD), Denver Regional Council of Governments (DRCOG), Northwest Mayors and Commissioners Coalition and other providers to develop high-quality, high-frequency regional transportation options, including improvements identified in the Northwest Area Mobility Study (NAMS), FasTracks arterial bus rapid transit (BRT) service, managed lanes and commuter bikeways between communities.
 The city and county will continue development of first- and last-mile connections to local systems and longer-term transit planning.

-6.09 Regional Transit Facilities
+6.11 Regional Transit Facilities

 The city will develop and enhance the regional transit anchors that serve the primary attractors of Downtown Boulder, the University of Colorado and Boulder Junction adjacent to the Boulder Valley Regional Center.
-Developing "Mobility Hubs" and first and last mile connections to these facilities is a priority to support employees commuting into and throughout Boulder and to reduce single occupancy auto travel and congestion on regional roads.
+Developing "Mobility Hubs" and first and last mile connections to these facilities is a priority to support employees commuting into and throughout Boulder and Boulder County and to reduce single-occupancy auto travel and congestion on regional roads.